Love it? Share it!

 A golden brown angel food cake with a hole in the center sits on a white marble countertop.
 Part of a cake pan is visible at the top edge of the image.
 The cake looks fluffy and light with a slightly uneven surface.
 Some crumbs are scattered around.

-How to make Strawberry topping
+How to make the Strawberry topping

-Making the strawberry mixture is super simple.
-Mix quartered strawberries and granulated sugar in a bowl.
-Let sit for 30 minutes.
-You can do this while the cake is baking and cooling.
+• You can do this while the cake is baking and cooling.
 It will develop a sweet syrup.

 A bowl of fresh strawberries and a bowl of granulated sugar on a white marble surface.
 The image includes the text "Sass and Salt" in the bottom left corner.